-- + The proposed development to be located at Middleton Beach comprises of residential, retail and hotel land uses and will further enhance the amenity of Middleton Beach, as well as reintroduce a high standard of tourist accommodation. - + The land uses within the proposed MBAC will generate an estimated 288 two-way trips during the AM peak hour period and 324 trips during the PM peak hour period. - + The proposed internal cycling and pedestrian network will provide good connectivity to the surrounding external pedestrian and cycling infrastructure, to ensure that active transport is promoted as viable transport modes to/from the MBAC. - + Due to the quantum of existing off-street parking facilities surrounding the study area, it is recommended that a total of 582 parking bays be provided as part of the Middleton Beach Activity Centre. - It is not recommended that parking be provided to cater for demands during special events as this will not be utilised for the majority of days during the year and would reduce both the amenity of the area and act as a barrier for pedestrians. - It is recommended that 1 bicycle parking space be provided to each of the residential dwellings within the MBAC to promote the use of cycling to/from the MBAC, as well as 1 bicycle parking space per 10 dwellings to be provided for the residential visitors. - SIDRA analysis of the intersections within the study area showed that the existing intersections within the study area have sufficient capacity to operate satisfactorily for all scenarios considered as part of this assessment, including a peak season 'sensitivity' test scenario. - + Vehicular access to be provided along Marine Terrace, Barnett Street and via internal laneways.
+- + The proposed development to be located at Middleton Beach comprises of residential, retail and hotel land uses and will further enhance the amenity of Middleton Beach, as well as reintroduce a high standard of tourist accommodation. - + The land uses within the proposed MBAC will generate an estimated 288 two-way trips during the AM peak hour period and 324 trips during the PM peak hour period. - The proposed internal cycling and pedestrian network will take into account the City of Albany's Cycle City Albany: 2014-2019 Strategy: Liveable Neighbourhoods and the Road Traffic Code, regarding the location and design of shared paths. - + The proposed internal cycling and pedestrian network will provide good connectivity to the surrounding external pedestrian and cycling infrastructure, to ensure that active transport is promoted as viable transport modes to/from the MBAC. - + Due to the quantum of existing off-street parking facilities surrounding the study area, it is recommended that a total of 582 parking bays be provided as part of the Middleton Beach Activity Centre. - It is not recommended that parking be provided to cater for demands during special events as this will not be utilised for the majority of days during the year and would reduce both the amenity of the area and act as a barrier for pedestrians. - It is recommended that 1 bicycle parking space be provided to each of the residential dwellings within the MBAC to promote the use of cycling to/from the MBAC, as well as 1 bicycle parking space per 10 dwellings to be provided for the residential visitors.

+- + SIDRA analysis of the intersections within the study area showed that the existing intersections within the study area have sufficient capacity to operate satisfactorily for all scenarios considered as part of this assessment, including a peak season 'sensitivity' test scenario. - + Vehicular access to be provided along Marine Terrace, Barnett Street and via internal laneways.